Botanical Society of Western Pennsylvania

 This award is named in honor of Allison Cusick for his enthusiastic and steadfast support of botanical research and education in our region.
 Allison is a dedicated member of the Botanical Society of Western Pennsylvania, expert in the flora of the region, and former chief botanist of the Division of Natural Areas and Preserves of the Ohio Department of Natural Resources.

-Please also consider donating to the student research fund to allow us to continue to support budding botany students in our region.
+Please consider donating to the student research fund to allow us to continue to support budding botany students in our region.
 A link to donate can be found on the membership renewal page of the BSWP website https://www.botsocwpa.org/membership.php

-The 2024 Awardees!
+The 2024 Awardees

-In its third year, we were able to support more student research than ever before through the BSWP Allison Cusick Student Research Award, renamed this year in honor of Allison Cusick.
+In its third year, we were able to support more student research than ever before through the BSWP Allison Cusick Student Research Award, renamed in 2024 in honor of Allison Cusick.
 Thanks to generous support from several BSWP members and an anonymous generous donation in Allison’s honor, BSWP supported eight undergraduate students from five universities to do summer research projects on the flora of our region.
 This year's awardees are:

 Olivia Carson (University of Pittsburgh) “Polyploid population establishment and bioremediation potential in duckweed” • Faculty mentor: Dr. Martin Turcotte